ColumbiaCPMG/CRAFTs-Indel/Tutorial/tutorial.md

 Use the sAF calculation script first to get the input for the rAF calculation script.

+## Removing indels greater >50bp in length.

+Use the script 2023-03-06_remove_indels_gt_50bp.R to remove indels that are >50bp in length.

 ## The scripts for the figures are in the folder: figures

 ### Figure 1